rocas777/Bomberman/docs/README.md

 > - Open/Closed Principle: ease of adding new visiting behaviours
 > - Single Responsibility Principle: bundle multiple behaviours together
 > - Introduces interdependencies
+> - Makes the code more plugable, to add another Power-Up are only needed changes in the Visitor Class

 ## Known Code Smells and Refactoring
 ### 1. Lazy/Data classes